Over 23,000 California taxpayers have already donated to the CA Sea Otter Fund in 2016! Let’s keep it up!

 In upcoming years, the tax check funds may support 1) a comprehensive analysis of causes of death in southern sea otters over the past 10 years; 2) an investigation into how sea otters are using estuarine habitats and prey in Elkhorn Slough, in order to measure contaminant loads of sea otters and to guide efforts at restoring suitable habitat and water quality conditions at Elkhorn Slough; 3) education and outreach activities aimed at informing the public about the status of sea otters, their habitat, and research needed to manage problems plaguing the population; and 4) informing the public on things they can do in their everyday lives to reduce impacts on the marine environment (i.e, dispose of trash and chemicals properly, boater awareness, etc.).

 It’s Easy – Here Are the Steps to Take to Help Out

 When filling out your California income tax form 540, look for line 410 labeled California Sea Otter Fund, under Voluntary Contributions.
 Enter whatever amount you wish to donate ($1.00 or more).

 If you are owed money by the state, the amount you contribute to the California Sea Otter Fund will be deducted from your refund.

 If you owe taxes, the amount you contribute must be added to the check you make payable to the State.

 If someone else prepares your income tax returns, remember to tell him or her that you want to donate to the California Sea Otter Fund on line 410!

-California taxpayers have contributed more than a $1.75 million dollars in just over six years to help us save the sea otter.
+California taxpayers have contributed just under $2.4 million dollars in eight years to help us save the sea otter.
 Way to go!